tensaix2j/decentraland_cr/README.md

 This is a game created for Decentraland Game Jam 2020 (Theme: Chain Reaction)

-The game mechanics basically revolves around Chain Reaction to achieve the goal of terminating all the human subjects in the containment using the items provided within the time constraint.
+The game mechanic basically utilizes Chain Reaction to achieve the goal of terminating all the human subjects in the containment using the items provided within the time constraint.

 There are 4 types of items available with different quantities depending on the level difficulties.